Yavuz-Berke-KOC/Pacyte/README.md

 💰 The Ask

 Pacyte Nexus is seeking non-dilutive grant funding in Phase 1 to reach the public testnet milestone.
-We are actively applying to:
+The institutions we will be applying to are:

 · Ethereum Foundation (Post-Quantum Grants)
 · 0G Apollo AI Accelerator